Joonatan Jürgenson: Chamber music

-As well as solo pianist, Jürgenson is also an active chamber musician.
+As well as a solo pianist, Jürgenson is also an active chamber musician.
 He is a part of a piano trio Trio Fantastico, which consists of Mari-Liis Urb (violin), Kristian Plink (violoncello) and Jürgenson (piano).
 In the 8th International Music Festival in Gyumri, Armenia, in 2016, the trio won the Grand Prix.
 The ensemble has also given concerts in Poland Wilanów Palace in 2016, participated in the Le Strade d'Europa Music Festival in Italy in Rome, L'Aquila and Nepi and gave three concerts in the Harmos Festival in Porto, Portugal in 2018.

 Also he is collaborating with saxophonist Rene Laur with whom he has performed in many festivals (Eduard Tamme nim.
 Võru Puhkpillifestival; Mürtsub pill; Festival TubIN) and given out a chamber music album (Pildid lapsepõlvest).
 In 2015, they received first prize in International Competition of Student and Schoolchildren's Chamber Ensembles and Accompanists in Klaipeda, Lithuania and the Grand Prix in 2016 edition of festival-competition "Renaissance" in Gyumri, Armenia.
 In 2022, they performed Eduard Tubin's music in Festival TubIN in Tartu, Estonia.
 In 2024 edition of Festival TubIN Joonatan performed with Karmen Puis, Indrek Leivategjia, Karl Jõgi and Katrin Aller Eduard Oja's Music.
 2025 edition of Wye Valley Chamber Music Festival featured Quattuor Artium (Merily Leotoots, Aleksandra Lipke, Anna Ryland-Jones, Joonatan Jürgenson) in two concerts.